sanu11/Face_recognition-using-OpenCV/README.md

-Face Recognition is implemented in python using OpenCv ..
+Face Recognition implemented in python using OpenCv ..

+Run  pyqt.py file from terminal

-Principal Component algorithm is used here..
+Principal Component algorithm is used ..

 References:-cs.otago.ac.nz

- Run  pyqt.py file from terminal
-Train database is known faces n Test is the one we want to identify ..
+Train database are known faces n Test is the one we want to identify ..

 Tested on above database..
 13/15 right matches..